DrakirL/DrakirL.github.io/p10/class/rogue.md

 ### Level 5: Subclass Feature
 You gain the Level 5 Feature of your chosen Rogue Subclass.

-### Level 6: Reliable Talent?
+### Level 6: Reliable Talent
-When you make a Skill Check and roll a number on the die that is lower than that Skill, you may treat it as if it had rolled that number instead.
-(PHRASING?)
+When you make a Skill Test and roll a number on the die that is lower than that of the Skill Bonus, you may treat the die as if it had rolled that number instead.

 ### Level 7: Subclass Feature
 You gain the Level 7 Feature of your chosen Rogue Subclass.